MonkeyPatchIo/mkp-banana-tweets/README.md

 This project is an example of AWS Lambda Function polling tweets from the Twitter API, running sentiment detection with AWS Comprehend and storing results in a DynamoDB table.
 ![aws lambda image](lambda_function.png)

+This example uses the [AWS NodeJS SDK](https://aws.amazon.com/sdk-for-node-js) and assume you are familiar with [npm](https://www.npmjs.com)

 ## AWS Configuration
 AWS configuration can be set using the CLI command `aws configure` Alternatively, the configuration can be set in the file `~/.aws/credentials`